ArekSejk/ArekSejk/README.md

 >In my free time i spend hours:
 - jogging
  - coding
- - basketball
+ - plaing basketball
  - traveling
- - family activities
+ - on family activities

  > I try to become a frontend developer but i need more time:)